Mirtazapine: Pharmacokinetics

 The oral bioavailability of mirtazapine is about 50%.
 It is found mostly bound to plasma proteins, about 85%.
 It is metabolized primarily in the liver by N-demethylation and hydroxylation via cytochrome P450 enzymes, CYP1A2, CYP2D6, CYP3A4.
 The overall elimination half-life is 20–40 hours, and this is independent of dosage.
 It is conjugated in the kidney for excretion in the urine, where 75% of the drug is excreted, and about 15% is eliminated in feces.
 Desmethylmirtazapine is an active metabolite of mirtazapine which is believed to contribute about 3-10% to the drug's overall effects and has a half-life of about 25 hours.

 Typical steady-state serum concentrations of mirtazapine range from 33 to 56 nmol/l after five daily doses of 7.5 mg mirtazapine or 41 and 74 nmol/l after 15 mg mirtazapine.

 Chemistry

 Mirtazapine is a tetracyclic piperazinoazepine; mianserin was developed by the same team of organic chemists and mirtazapine differs from it via the addition of a nitrogen atom in one of the rings.
 It is a racemic mixture of enantiomers.
 The (S)-(+)-enantiomer is known as esmirtazapine.

 Analogues of mirtazapine include mianserin, setiptiline, and aptazapine.

 Synthesis

 A chemical synthesis of mirtazapine has been published.
-The first step of synthesis is a condensation reaction between the molecule 2-chloro 3-cyanopyridine and the molecule 1-methyl-3-phenylpiperazine.
+The first step of synthesis is a condensation reaction between 2-chloro-3-cyanopyridine (1) and 1-methyl-3-phenylpiperazine (2) to give cyano compound 3.
+Hydrolysis of the cyanide group to the corresponding carboxylic acid (4), reduction to the alcohol (5) allows for mirtazapine (6) to be synthesised via an acid mediated cyclisation.